-Begin by attaching the corner module to the wall.
-Use a 1/8-inch drill bit to drill through the holes in the module and into your plywood or furring strip.
-Starting in the corner, work your way up and out from the corner and attach the cyc to the wall with 1-1/4" Phillips drywall screws.
+Starting with the corner assembly, work your way up and out from the corner and attach the cyc to the wall with 1-1/4" Phillips drywall screws.
 Make sure the modules remain parallel to the furring strips or plywood and that the cyc does not "climb" or "sag" as you move away from the corner and proceed to the ends of the cove unit.

-7. Fastening the Bottom Edge to the Floor
+8. Fastening the Bottom Edge to the Floor

-After the top and sides of the corner modules and the top of your floor coves have been attached, it is time to position and fasten the bottom of your cyc to the floor.
+After the sides of the corner modules and the top of the floor coves have been attached, it is time to position and fasten the bottom of your cyc to the floor.
 Using both hands, grab the cyc from underneath, pull it forward, and then let it fall gently into place.